techidaily/site-facebook/source/_posts/discovering-facebooks-hidden-organizational-diagram.md

  That’s not all!
 Facebook has also launched a curated platform to bring jobseekers and employers closer to each other.

- The experts of social media marketing know this as[Facebook Certification Career Network](https://www.facebookcertificationjobs.com/) .
+ The experts of social media marketing know this as [Facebook Certification Career Network](https://www.facebookcertificationjobs.com/) .
 The toppers of several categories of Facebook Blueprint certification have managed to secure high-paying jobs at BBDO, GroupM, Facebook, Havas Media, etc.

  Besides all the above benefits, the followings are the notable advantages of signing up for Facebook Blueprint: